Yidi0213/AnaLighter/README.md

 # Highlighter
-A chrome extension that intelligently analyzes the webpage and highlights key information.
+A chrome extension that utilizes machine learning to analyzes the webpage and highlights key information intelligently.
 ## What is Highlighter?
 Highlighter enables web users to select a text paragraph and view key phrases in that paragraph.
 It utilizes Natural Language Understanding from